 Learning to pour a great cup of coffee is a fun and experimental process.
 It’s a chance to play around with different factors and figure out what you really like.
 Try these tricks, share your own coffee tips, and here’s to many more mornings full of brews!

-Are y’all team pour over coffee?
-Let me know your tips and tricks to the best cup of coffee below!
+Are y’all team pour-over coffee?
+Let me know your tips and tricks to the best cup of pour-over coffee below!